 Stone products such as Caesarstone are not hazardous when transported, shipped or used by the end consumer.
 They are completely safe for domestic and commercial use.
 However, fabrication processes create RCS, which is hazardous to the health of fabrication workers and of any others who are continuously exposed to it, when safety guidelines are not followed.
-Therefore, fabrication of stone slabs, and of engineered stone slabs, which contain around 90% crystalline silica, must be performed under carefully controlled safety conditions.
+Therefore, fabrication of stone slabs, and of engineered stone slabs, which contain up to ~90% crystalline silica, must be performed under carefully controlled safety conditions.
 Fabrication processes may include cutting, grinding, chipping, sanding, drilling, polishing, installing, dismantling and others.

 WHAT IS CRYSTALLINE SILICA?

 Crystalline silica commonly occurs in nature as the mineral quartz, and is found in granite, sandstone, quartzite, various other rocks, and sand.
 It is comprised of two chemical elements: silicon and oxygen (silicon dioxide; SiO2).
 It is a component of many manufactured products in daily use, such as glass, pottery and quartz surfaces; and of construction materials such as bricks, blocks, tiles, slabs, cement, ceramic and concrete.

 HAZARDS OF RESPIRABLE CRYSTALLINE SILICA